swiftdemand/swiftprotocol/README.md

 Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of three seconds per block.
 Other algorithms that have implemented proof-of-stake algorithms (such as EOS--which has the same functionality of having selected speaker nodes that forge blocks<sup>[[2]](#2)</sup>) have proven that it's possible to scale such a system to 50,000 transactions per second<sup>[[3]](#3)</sup>.
 For comparison, Visa is able to scale to 24,000 TPS <sup>[[4]](#4)</sup>.

 ### Low Transaction Fees
 Transactions have no inherent cost on SwiftDemand, however [Identity Providers](#identity-providers) have the ability to set transaction fees--allowing them to have funds to resolve transaction disputes.
 The Swift Protocol reserves 80% of each block to be used exclusively by Identity Providers.
-The space is further partitioned by Identity Provider--proportional to the number of Swift Citizens each has verified, with a minimum requirement for inclusion of ten Swift Citizens.
+The space is further partitioned by Identity Provider--proportional to the number of Swift Citizens each has verified with a minimum of 10 transactions per block.
 It's therefore the responsibility of Identity Providers to ensure that spam transactions are not added to the chain.
 The remaining 20% of each block will be open for transactions with a bidding system--in a similar manner to how bitcoin functions <sup>[[5]](#5)</sup>.

 ### Buyer / Seller Protections
 Transactions are able to be signed either by a Swift Citizen's private key or the private key of an Identity Provider.
 This gives Identity Providers the ability to reverse transactions.
 Non-authorized transactions should only be used to settle disputes between buyer and sellers on the platform.
 When reversing funds is not possible, Identity Providers have the responsibility to use the money earned from transaction fees to settle any issues.